-China set to show off stealth jet at national air show
+China debuts J-20 stealth jet in show of strength at country's biggest air expo

 | ZHUHAI, China

-ZHUHAI, China China prepared to unveil its latest military capabilities and new partnerships in civil aerospace at the opening of an air show in the southern city of Zhuhai on Tuesday.
+ZHUHAI, China China showed its Chengdu J-20 stealth fighter in public for the first time on Tuesday, opening the country's biggest meeting of aircraft makers and buyers with a show of its military clout.

-Airshow China is seen as an opportunity for China, which is set to overtake the U.S. as the world's top aviation market in the next decade, to demonstrate its ambitions in civil aerospace and to underline its military clout to neighbors and the world.
+Airshow China, in the southern city of Zhuhai, offers Beijing an opportunity to demonstrate its ambitions in civil aerospace and to underline its defense ambitions.
+China is set to overtake the U.S. as the world's top aviation market in the next decade.

-Topping Zhuhai's biennial agenda is the public debut of the Chengdu J-20 stealth fighter.
-Another stealth model, the export-oriented J-31, was unveiled at Zhuhai in 2014.
+Two J-20 jets, Zhuhai's headline act, swept over dignitaries and hundreds of spectators and industry executives gathered at the show's opening ceremony in a 60-second flypast, generating a deafening roar that was met with gasps and applause and set off car alarms in a parking lot at the site.

+"It is clearly a big step forward in Chinese combat capability," said Bradley Perrett of Aviation Week, a veteran China watcher.

+Analysts say it is too early to say to what extent the new Chinese fighter can match the radar-evading properties of the Lockheed Martin F-22 Raptor air-to-air combat jet, developed for the U.S. Air Force and the J-20's closest lookalike, or the latest strike jet in the U.S. arsenal, Lockheed's F-35.

-Unofficial shots of a J-20 prototype fueled discussion over the region's power balance when first glimpsed by planespotters in 2010, and experts say China has been refining designs in hopes of narrowing a military gap with Washington.
+Unofficial shots of a J-20 prototype fueled discussion over the region's power balance when first glimpsed by planespotters in 2010.
+Experts say China has been refining designs in hopes of narrowing a military gap with Washington.

+Cao Qingfeng, an aircraft engineer watching the flypast, said the "stunning" display was a show of China's strengthening aircraft industry and manufacturing - and Western officials agreed.

 "This shows they now have confidence to put it out in public," said a Western industry official who has monitored the biennial show from its inception 20 years ago.